usnistgov/OSCAL/docs/content/learn/tutorials/metadata/_index.md

 {{% tab %}}
-Alongside the `"props"` array, the `"links"` array is way of providing additional information in the Metadata section that is not covered by the other fields.
+Alongside the `"props"` array, the `"links"` array is a way of providing additional information in the Metadata section that is not covered by the other fields.
 Each object inside the `"links"` array must contain a single `"href"` field, which contains a resolvable URI.
 Each object should also include a `"rel"` field, which describes the type of relationship provided by the `"href"`.
 Although any string can be used in the `"rel"` field, OSCAL identifies five common link relationships that are frequently useful:
   - canonical: The link identifies the authoritative location for this file.
   - alternate: The link identifies an alternative location or format for this file.
   - latest-version: This link identifies a resource containing the latest version in the version history.
 Defined by RFC 5829.